Tuesday, July 31, 2012

 The acting was brilliant, particularly Aaron Eckhart, who plays the tragic Harvey Dent, aka Two-Face, and the late Heath Ledger, who delivered a tremendous job of playing Batman's dark, twisted and psychotic foe, the Joker.
 Eckhart has performed an authentic interpretation of Two-Face more than Tommy Lee Jones on Batman ForeverJones's portrayal of the character is due to being hammy and goofy, which doesn't match Two-Face's dual personality.
 In retrospect, Eckhart's rendition of the villain has a different personality and is much better.
 It's sad that Heath tragically died just a few months before the film was released.
 Fans would have loved to see him return to his character in the next instalment if he were still alive.

 All I need to say about THE DARK KNIGHT is that I loved it.
 It's not only the best movie of 2008.
 But it is also the best Batman movie adaptation of all time.
-This film has had a massive following of fans and non-fans from all the released Batman interpretations.
+This film has had a massive following from fans and non-fans from all the released Batman interpretations.
 I highly recommend it.

 Star rating: (5/5) Best Movie Ever